Looking for a new board and tempted by the Firewire Seaside by Rob Machado? Here’s my thoughts on the latest board in my quiver…

-Well I still have a Chumlee in my board bag – but after testing out my buddies fish in Indo last year I started toying with the idea of getting something a bit different in my quiver and a fish setup seemed to tick all the boxes.
+Well I still have a Chumlee in my board bag – but after testing out my buddies fish in Indo last year I started toying with different surfboards shapes and the idea of getting something a bit different in my quiver and a fish setup seemed to tick all the boxes.

 Basically it boiled down to wanting to replace my 5’11 Chumlee (something I’ve previously talked about) as it was a little bit too similar to the 5’5.
 I wanted something with a bit of volume (for smaller, more playful days) but also something that felt different to the Chumlee.